PrestaShop/ps_googleanalytics/Readme.md

 ## About

-This modules integrates Google Analytics into your shop.
-It allows you to gain clear insights into important metrics about your customers.
+Gain clear insights into important metrics about your customers, using Google Analytics.

 To use it, you will need to create a Google Analytics account and insert your Google Analytics Identifier into the Module configuration page.